Bellflower, California: Infrastructure

 Fire protection in Bellflower is provided by the Los Angeles County Fire Department from stations 23 and 98.
 Ambulance transport is provided by Care Ambulance Service.

 The Los Angeles County Sheriff's Department operates the Lakewood Station in Lakewood, serving Bellflower.
 In addition the sheriff's department operates the Bellflower Substation in Bellflower.

 The United States Postal Service Bellflower Post Office is located at 9835 Flower Street.
+Los Cerritos Community News serves the city.

 Transportation

 The Artesia Freeway (State Route 91) passes east–west through the southern portion of Bellflower, the San Gabriel River Freeway (Interstate 605) runs north–south just east of the city, and the Century Freeway (Interstate 105) runs east–west just north of the city.

 Bellflower is served by bus service from Los Angeles County Metropolitan Transportation Authority (MTA) and Long Beach Transit.
 The city also operates Bellflower Bus, a fixed-route local bus.

+Los Angeles Metro Rail is planned to reach Bellflower station, a former Pacific Electric station, via the Southeast Gateway Line around 2035.

 Education

 Most of Bellflower is within the Bellflower Unified School District.
+Some of Bellflower is in the Downey Unified School District and some of it is in the Paramount Unified School District.
+BUSD has two secondary schools in Bellflower: Bellflower High School and Somerset High School.

 St. John Bosco High School, and Valley Christian Elementary both privately run, are also in Bellflower.

 The Clifton M. Brakensiek Library is a branch of the County of Los Angeles Public Library.